KinWiz/MAS-Ontology/README.md

 # HiRAG-Ontology Rebuild

-HiRAG-Ontology Rebuild is a Python research prototype for rebuilding a multi-agent RAG system that constructs and queries a typed medical knowledge graph from Markdown documents.
+HiRAG-Ontology is a Python prototype for a multi-agent RAG system that constructs and queries a typed medical knowledge graph from Markdown documents.